rs/dnscache/README.md

 }()
 ```

-If you are using an `http.Transport`, you can use this cache by specifying a `Dial` function:
+If you are using an `http.Transport`, you can use this cache by specifying a `DialContext` function:

 ```go
 r := &Resolver{}